defano/jmonet/README.md

 ## Features

-* Offers a standard suite of paint tools with common modifier-key constraints (e.g., hold shift to snap lines to nearest 15-degree angle).
+* Standard suite of paint tools providing common modifier-key constraints (e.g., hold shift to snap lines to nearest 15-degree angle).
-* Painting canvas supports undo and redo operations on all paint tool changes, plus cut, copy and paste integration with the system clipboard.
+* Canvas supports undo and redo operations on all paint tool changes, plus cut, copy and paste integration with the system clipboard.
 * Includes a variety of image transform tools like scale, rotate, shear, perspective and projection, plus the ability to adjust color depth, transparency and brightness.
 * Painted images are zoomable via the Magnifier tool (displayed within a scrollable pane), and tools can be snapped to a grid.
-* Lightweight toolkit integrates easily into Swing and JavaFX applications.
+* Lightweight toolkit integrates easily into Swing and JavaFX applications and utilizes [ReactiveX](https://github.com/ReactiveX/RxJava) for observables.
-* All operations are backed by a standard Java `BufferedImage`; easy to import existing images and save changes.
+* All operations are backed by a standard Java `BufferedImage` making it easy to import and export graphics.

 ## Paint Tools